wp-plugins/artifakt-hashtags/readme.txt

 We are looking into this problem and will try to have an update soon.

 == Changelog ==

+= 2.3 =
+Hopefully fixes flush rewrite rules bug.
+Also fixes a bug if upgraded from 1.0 in which terms may not exist.

 = 2.2 =
 Fixing link issue.
 Flush rewrite rules still getting worked on.